bsu-cs222-fall21-dll/Spotify-Snap/README.md

 ## Main Entrypoints
 * Main.java: Run to use application with the command line.
-* Two Options for GUI.
-Open the program with intellij and the build.gradle file can be used to select which desired GUI
+* Run GUI be selecting Gradle on the right-hand side, then under application select run

 ## Technologies